A healthy garden begins with healthy soil. Adding compost enriches soil and nourishes your flowers, shrubs, vegetables, herbs and fruits as they grow.

 When to Compost:

-Add compost to vegetable beds in early spring as soon as the ground can be worked, or up to 2 weeks before planting.
+Add compost to vegetable beds in early spring as soon as the ground can be worked or up to 2 weeks before planting.
 How can you tell if your soil is workable?
 Grab a handful and squeeze; it should crumble, not form a ball.
-Composted manure can also be used in addition to compost, or in place of it.
+Composted manure can also be used in addition to or in place of compost.

 How Much Compost to Use:

-A good rule of thumb is to add 1” of compost to your veggie beds each year, but don’t worry – you can never add too much compost to your garden.
-To determine how much compost you will need, measure or estimate the square footage of your garden (length times width).
+A good rule of thumb is to add one inch of compost to your veggie beds each year, but don’t worry – you can never add too much to your garden.
+To determine how much you will need, measure or estimate the square footage of your garden (length times width).

-Compost comes in the following sizes and will cover the following square footage at 1” deep:
+Compost comes in the following sizes and will cover the following square footage at 1-inch deep: